 Counting down the days of Advent can be difficult for small children.
 There is so much excitement involved: feast days, presents, food, and family.
 It's all very exciting but can create a lot of anxiety.
 I've used a few methods over the years to combat this anxious anticipation.

 Paper chains, purchased Advent calendars, and the Jesse tree have all made appearances in my home with varying degrees of success, but nothing has worked so well as my Advent activity calendar.
 A large piece of poster board, a package of library pockets, a glue stick, stickers, and a marker are all that is needed.
+This worked for me particularly well since I'm not really crafty and I don't have a lot of time to fuss with things.

-I ordered the library pockets online and used the glue stick to attach twenty-five of them to the poster board.
+I ordered the library pockets online (they came in a package of 100 and were about \$10 so I split it with a friend) and used the glue stick to attach twenty-five of them to the poster board.
 I date each pocket and decorate it with stickers.
-Most years I use purple with pink accents, but this year, I couldn't find any, so this has more of a Christmas feel than an Advent one.
+Most years I use purple with pink accents, but this year, I couldn't find any, so this has more of a Christmas feel than Advent.
+However it's important not to get caught up in details like that.